TrevTheDev/monorepo/packages/dilav/README.md

 ## Arrays

 Dilav parses the array provided and by default returns the original unaltered array.
-However if a transformation method is applied to any one of array schemas, then a new array is returned with the transformed element(s).
+However if a [transformation method](#transformation-methods) is applied to any one of array item schemas, then a new array is returned with the transformed element(s).

 ```typescript
 const array1 = v.array(v.string).parse([]) // string[]